krzysztofzuraw/blog/blog/2019-10-15-xstate-input/index.md

 ### Label state machine

-I have `inputMachine` ready but I need one more piece of functionality.
-Ability to show and hide label based on input having value.
+I have `inputMachine` ready but I need one more piece of functionality - the ability to show and hide label based on input having value.

-I decided that it will different state machine:
+I decided that it will be different state machine:

 ```tsx
 const labelMachine = Machine({